The mental health benefits of exercise

 Ideas to keep active for On Your Feet Day and beyond

-Stay in, work out: To help you keep active at home over the coming weeks Team Bath is putting together a ‘stay in, work out’ weekly timetable, bringing together the best fitness advice and free LIVE classes
+• Stay in, work out: To help you keep active at home over the coming weeks Team Bath has a ‘stay in, work out’ weekly timetable, bringing together the best fitness advice.

-Every Mind Matters: This free toolkit provided by Public Health England provides advice, tips and support for people to manage their physical and metal health.
+• Every Mind Matters: This free toolkit provided by Public Health England provides advice, tips and support for people to manage their physical and mental health.
 It also provides advice and guidance on issues that might be affecting you during the lockdown.

-Headspace, weathering the storm: Free access to some of the Headspace app.
-It includes meditations, sleep, and movement exercises to help you out, however you’re feeling.
+• Headspace, weathering the storm: Free access to some of the Headspace app.
+It includes meditations, sleep, and movement exercises to help you out, however you are feeling.